surapheil/curriculum/javascript/javascript_in_the_real_world/dynamic_user_interface_interactions.md

 5. Add in some navigation dots at the bottom of the slides.
 Make a horizontal series of empty circles with CSS immediately below the slideshow.
 Each circle represents a slide, so whenever a new slide is activated, its corresponding circle gets filled in so you can tell where in the show you are.
 Make each circle link to that particular slide, so you can click on the circle and it will jump to that slide.
 6. Add a timeout which advances the slides every 5 seconds.
 7. Play around with your slideshow!
+8. Make it more interactive: Adding event listeners for key presses (left/right arrows) would be a good idea.
+9. Improve accessibility.

 ### Knowledge check